You are here

 - After the three minutes, ask the pairs how many ideas they've come up with, then ask each pair to choose the best, that is, the one that will easily develop into an interesting story.
 Write these ideas on the board and then get the students to select the best choice.

-- Ask a student to choose a letter at random, let's take M for example.
-Give the students 3 more minutes to come up with another list of callers, all beginning with that letter.
-At first the students tend to think that this will be too difficult but they usually come up with a good list, for example, mother, mother-in-law, milkman, medical doctor, mad scientist, mathematician, monkey, Mexican, model, Mr Matthews, Mike, mystic, etc. Encourage the students to be as inventive as possible with the letter m, using it as a noun or an adjective or even a phrase.
+- Ask a student to choose a letter at random, for example 'M'.
+Give the students three more minutes to come up with another list of callers, all beginning with that letter.
+At first the students tend to think that this will be too difficult but they usually come up with a good list, for example mother, mother-in-law, milkman, medical doctor, mad scientist, mathematician, monkey, Mexican, model, Mr Matthews, Mike, mystic, etc. Encourage the students to be as inventive as possible with the letter, using it as a noun or an adjective or even a phrase.

 - Finally students need to decide what the person who picks up the phone does in response to the call.
 Again, for a change of focus students could do this individually as they should be very comfortable with the process and be able to work alone.
 Ask each student to choose their favourite reason the caller is calling and give them five minutes to note down as many possible endings as they can think of, following the same procedure as in groups and whole class.

 - When the time is up get students into small groups to share their work and as a final round up ask a group member to share one of the story endings in open class.

 Ask the students to write the story up for homework or in class.
 This should encourage any of your students who say, 'But I just don't know what to write!'

 Finally, in the actual Carver story the caller is a wrong number.
 Occasionally a student will suggest this as an idea and it's nice to say, 'That is how the story starts, how do you think it could develop from there?'
 I think it shows an essay doesn't have to be about bombs and explosions to be interesting, and shows how spending a few minutes planning means the story almost writes itself.